-Arrangements for handling complaints from parents of children with SEN about the provision made at the school convened so as to discuss the nature of the concern and look for a resolution.
-If the concern has not been resolved, a copy of the academy's complaints procedure can be found on the academy website.
-The complaints procedure will outline the formal steps the academy will take in handling each complaint.
-Where a resolution between the parent and school cannot be reached then parents will be advised to seek external support through SEND Advice Surrey/Hampshire SENDIASS.
+Arrangements for handling complaints from parents of children with SEN about the provision made at the school complaint.
+Where a resolution between the parent and school cannot be reached then parents will be advised to seek external support through SEND Advice Surrey/Hampshire SENDIASS. eresa Bicknell utumn Term 2024

-The Inclusion Leader at the academy is Leigh Baldwin (please see contact details on page 1).
+The Inclusion Leader at the academy is Teresa Bicknell (please see contact details on page 1).